South Australia will be the leading contributor to Australia becoming the world's third largest copper producer

 - makes the industry more efficient

 will ensure South Australia reaps the full potential of its natural resources in a coordinated way that benefits everyone in the community.
 The strategy will also have spill-over benefits for South Australians - regional communities and the next generation of South Australians seeking a high-skilled career in the mineral and mining services industries all stand to benefit.

-- Discussed the challenges, opportunities and actions needed to raise South Australia’s total copper production to support Australia becoming the world’s third largest copper producer.
+- Industry and research institutions were invited to join with the South Australian Government at a copper summit on 6 May 2015 to discuss the challenges, opportunities and actions needed to raise South Australia’s total copper production to support Australia becoming the world’s third largest copper producer.

-- Copper strategy workshops to consider the six focus areas to help develop practical actions for inclusion in the copper strategy:
+- Copper strategy workshops were held in Port Augusta and Adelaide during October 2015 to consider the six focus areas and help develop practical actions for inclusion in the copper strategy.

-- South Australia's Copper Strategy launched 23 February 2016
+- South Australia's Copper Strategy was launched on 23 February 2016.

 For more information, contact: